-The Company's income tax provision was \$19.4 million in 2018 compared with \$37.1 million in 2017 and \$21.1 million in 2016, representing effective tax rates of 21.4%, 42.6% and 26.4%, respectively.
 The 2017 income tax provision included a \$12.3 million charge to re-measure the Company's net deferred tax asset triggered by enactment of the Tax Cuts and Jobs Act of 2017.
 The book tax provisions for 2018 and 2017 include tax benefits of \$737 thousand and \$698 thousand, respectively, for tax deductions from the exercise of employee stock options which exceed related compensation expenses recognized in the financial statements.
-The lower effective tax rate for 2018 reflects a reduction in the federal corporate tax rate as a result of enactment of the Act and the tax-exempt nature of a \$585 thousand life insurance policy gain.
+The lower effective tax rate for 2018 compared with 2017 reflects a reduction in the federal corporate tax rate as a result of enactment of the Act and the tax-exempt nature of a \$585 thousand life insurance policy gain.